-Subject to the passive foreign investment company rules described above, distributions paid on common shares, other than certain pro rata distributions of common shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles, it is expected that distributions generally will be reported to U.S. Holders as dividends.
+As discussed above under "Dividend Policy," we do not currently expect to make distributions on our common shares.
+In the event that we do make distributions of cash or other property, subject to the passive foreign investment company rules described above, distributions paid on common shares, other than certain pro rata distributions of common shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
 The amount of a dividend will include any amounts withheld by us in respect of Swiss taxes.
 The amount of the dividend will be treated as foreign-source dividend income to U.S. Holders and will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
 Dividends will be included in a U.S. Holder's income on the date of the U.S. Holder's receipt of the dividend.
 The amount of any dividend income paid in Swiss Francs will be the U.S. dollar amount calculated by reference to the exchange rate in effect on the date of receipt, regardless of whether the payment is in fact converted into U.S. dollars.
-If the dividend is converted into U.S. Holder may have foreign currency gain or loss if the dividend income.
-A U.S. Holder may have foreign currency gain or loss if the dividend income.
-A U.S. Holder may have foreign currency gain or loss if the dividend income.
+If the dividend is converted into U.S. dollars on the date of receipt, a U.S. Holder should not be required to recognize foreign currency gain or loss in respect of the dividend income.
+A U.S. Holder may have foreign currency gain or loss if the dividend is converted into U.S. dollars after the date of receipt.